 7. A Traumatic Home or Workplace Accident Occurred

 Falls in the shower.
 Industrial accidents.
+Blunt force trauma and physical assault.
 Incidents when an outdoor injury requires indoor cleaning, as we tend to go inside for first aid whenever possible.
 Workplace blood spills require special OSHA-approved biohazard cleaning checklists, and homeowners want their property safe and clean after the patient is on the road to recovery.

 8. Your Vehicle is Contaminated by Bodily Fluids